This London Fog recipe is a total game-changer for your morning routine!

 2 cups boiling water – Make sure your mug can hold more than this because you will still need to add the milk and other ingredients.

 ¼ cup unsweetened almond milk – As I mentioned, regular milk works well here too.
 Use whatever type of milk tastes best to you.
 The only one I recommend avoiding is something like coconut or hazelnut milk.
-You don’t want to add in any other types of strong flavors through your milk.
-So stick to the mild-flavored milks.
+You don’t want to add any other types of strong flavors through your milk.
+So stick to a mild-flavored milk.

 ½ tsp. pure vanilla extract – I used bourbon vanilla, but you can use any type of real vanilla you have on hand.